exercism/python/exercises/practice/luhn/.approaches/replace-reverse-enumerate/content.md

 In the code example the `luhny_bin()` method uses the [`replace()`][replace] method to replace all occurrences of a space in the input with an empty string.
 The [`isdigit()`][isdigit] method is then used to see if all of the remaining characters are digits.
-If not, the function returns `False`.
+If not, the method returns `False`.

 [Slicing][slicing] syntax (`[::-1`) is used to reverse the characters in the input, which is then passed into the [`enumerate()`][enumerate] method.
 The [`for`][for] loop uses `enumerate()` to iterate the reversed characters in the input, returning the character and its position in the string.